 In addition to the exterior color, I adore the sort of gentle peek inside the two side cabinets.

 And true to his doting nature, my old buddy, Teddy, is here to give his two paws up for my work.
-Notice his ears…he knows he’s not supposed to be there. hahaha.
+Also, notice his ears…he knows he’s not supposed to be there. hahaha.

 If you’d like to add this vintage Bassett buffet to your home decor, you can find it available in my online shop.
 (SOLD)